Abbi Pulling

-Abbi Jo Pulling (born 21 March 2003) is a British racing driver who is currently competing in the 2025 GB3 Championship for Rodin Motorsport.
+Abbi Jo Pulling (born 21 March 2003) is a British racing driver who is currently competing in the GB3 Championship for Rodin Motorsport.
 She is also the rookie and simulator driver for the Nissan Formula E Team.
 Pulling is the 2024 F1 Academy drivers' champion.

-She is currently managed by former W Series driver and Formula One commentator Alice Powell, and is also a Rodin Cars ambassador.

 Junior career

 Karting

 Pulling got involved in motorsports at eight years old and started karting competitively in 2013, at the age of nine.
 She mainly developed her karting career in Britain, winning the Super 1 National Junior TKM Championship twice in 2017 and 2018.

 Ginetta Juniors and GT5 Challenge

 Pulling began her racing career in early 2018, taking part in the first three rounds of the Ginetta Junior Championship for Total Control Racing.

 Pulling continued racing in Ginettas the following year as she switched to the Ginetta GT5 Challenge.
-She got a best result of two consecutive 6th-place finishes at Donington Park.
+She got a best result of two consecutive sixth-place finishes at Donington Park.